 The sheer size of tanker trucks makes sharing the road with them all the more challenging.
 Like all delivery truck drivers, tanker truck drivers operate on a strict schedule which can result in erratic driving.
 A negligent trucker can easily make an unauthorized lane switch and slam into your vehicle.

 The results of a tanker truck accident can be life-altering.
 You may suffer a gruesome injury, forcing you to spend time in the hospital and miss work.
 When this happens, not only is your vehicle damaged but you’re also forced to face skyrocketing medical bills and unpaid living expenses while coping with the reality of your injuries.
 If a tragedy like a tanker truck accident strikes, the most important thing you should know is that you have legal options at your disposal.
 Talk to a seasoned tanker truck accident attorney in Monroe, LA today to get legal assistance seeking full compensation for your injuries.

 Leading Causes of Tanker Truck Accidents

-It can be difficult for truck drivers to navigate narrow local roads.
-They require more space than any other vehicle to turn and switch lanes.
-It simply takes one miscalculation for a truck driver to put other commuters and pedestrians in the line of danger.
+Similarly, it can be difficult for tanker truck drivers to navigate narrow local roads.
+The trucks require more space than any other vehicle to turn and switch lanes.
+Thus, it simply takes one miscalculation for a truck driver to put other commuters and pedestrians in the line of danger.